panoskoutris/fp-multiplier/README.md

 ## 📎 License

-This project is intended for educational and portfolio use.
+This project is intended for educational use.
 Contact me before using it commercially or in published work.